 - Remove chlorinated water (disrupts guts).
 Charcoal sticks in a tub of water do the job though a decent filter will save you a lot of trouble.

-I would suspect that quick changes in diet may disrupt their gut flora (bin raiding often results in a GDV attack).
-When moving your dog from dry to raw dog food, I would do it carefully.
+I would suspect that quick changes in diet may disrupt their gut flora (bin raiding often results in a canine bloat attack).
+When moving your dog from dry to raw dog food, do it carefully.
 I would probably feed a lightly cooked mixture for a time (slightly easier to digest) before slowly moving to raw.
-I would use digestive enzymes for the whole transition to ensure the digestive process is firing full whack.
+Use digestive enzymes for the whole transition to ensure the digestive process is firing full whack.

 You want regular bowel movements, this should be achieved with the right diet.
 Some at-risk owners recommend adding fibre to aid this process.
 I would not do this, it may feed the wrong bacteria.
 The best carnivore fibre is hair and hide so maybe pick up your at-risk breeds some hairy rabbit ears.

-In line with the best practices of Zoo Pharmacognosy I would grow some peppermint (very impressive anti spasmodic of the gut, IBS sufferers use it a lot) in a little pot which he can access should he need it.
-And they do
+In line with the best practices of Zoo Pharmacognosy, try growing some peppermint (very impressive antispasmodic of the gut, IBS sufferers use it a lot) in a little pot which he can access should he need it.
+And they do.

 What about Gastroplexy?
 This is the stitching of the stomach to the abdomen wall to prevent movement.
-All I can say is that studies show is is effective as a long term solution for GDV in dogs.
-I don’t know of the long-term side effects.
+All I can say is that studies show it is effective as a long term solution for gastric torsion in dogs.
+I just don’t know of the long-term side effects.